Dort Mall: History

 Dort Mall was built by local developer William Oleksyn in 1964.
 It was built on the site of a former drive-in theater and was the first enclosed shopping mall in the Flint area.
 Its original anchor stores were Yankee Stadium and A&P.

 A General Cinema movie theater was added in 1968, was divided into two screens in 1975, and closed in 1983.
 Also in the 1970s, a discotheque was located in the mall's basement.
-Despite this addition, the mall had a number of vacancies, especially after Yankee Stadium was sold to Zody's and later closed.
+Despite this addition, the mall had a number of vacancies, especially after the Yankee Stadium store was sold to Zody's and later closed.
 The mall was renamed Small Mall and Mid-America Plaza in the 1980s, a time at which point Sears Outlet and a comedy club were added.
-By the 1990s, the former A&P space had become Big Lots.
+By 1993, the former A&P space had become Big Lots.

 The Dort Mall, with 239,000 square feet of interior space on 30 acres, is well known for its antique collection, mostly about automobiles and Mid-Michigan.
 Some of the antiques are housed inside vacant store locations.
 Many of the antiques were owned by mall owner Bob Perani.
-After Big Lots moved out in 2012, their space became a flea market.
+After Big Lots moved out in 2014, their space became a flea market.